 After this installation and configuration process you can use OpenNebula as usual.

 MySQL database maintenance¶

-For an optimal database performance there are some tasks that should be done periodically depending on the load of the environment.
+For an optimal database performance improvement there are some tasks that should be done periodically, depending on the load of the environment.
 They are listed below.

-In order to be able to search VMs by different attributes, OpenNebula’s database have a FTS index, the size of this index can increase fast depending on the cloud load.
-For freeing some space it is needed to perform the following maintenance task periodically:
+In order to be able to search for VMs by different attributes, OpenNebula’s database has an FTS index.
+The size of this index can increase fast, depending on the cloud load.
+To free some space, perform the following maintenance task periodically:

 alter table vm_pool drop index ftidx; alter table vm_pool add fulltext index ftidx (search_token);

 When a VM is terminated, OpenNebula changes its state to DONE but it keeps the VM in the database in case the VM information is required in the future (e.g. to generate accounting reports).
 In order to reduce the size of the VM table, it is recommended to periodically delete the VMs in the DONE state when not needed.
 For this task the onedb purge-done tool is available.